Learn French

 The French idiom "Je suis fauché" explained

-Ready to discover all the things you ever wanted to know about the basic idiom "Je suis fauché"?
-To be more precise, this includes a full explanation of what it is and how to use it in everyday life with an audio example.
-But wait, we also added useful informations like dialogue example, synonyms, slow pronunciation audio and more!
+Are you ready to learn all the things you ever wanted to know about the basic French expression "Je suis fauché"?
+To be more specific, this includes a full definition of what it is and how you can use it in a normal conversation with an audio example.
+Plus, we also added some useful informations like dialogue example, slow pronunciation audio, synonyms and more!

 French to English translation